 - The dog is raised with the sheep so that it instinctually will protect them as a member of the flock

-- To form a bond between dog and sheep, a pup is placed in a pen with three to six lambs when it is seven to eight weeks of age.
+- To form a bond between dog and sheep, place the pup in a pen with three to six lambs when it is seven to eight weeks of age.
 The emphasis is on the dog-to-sheep association.
 The dog-to-human socialization should be minimized.
 After the initial socialization period, when the pup is at least 16 weeks old, it and its companion sheep can be put into a larger area.
 The dog should be encouraged to stay with the sheep and not allowed to hang around the house, children, or areas where sheep are not present.

 - Donkeys are loud and can be aggressive toward dogs, making them a good candidate for protecting a flock from coyotes